AIinMedicine/AIinMedicine.github.io/_pages/about.md

 ---
 permalink: /
-title: "Introdução Prática à Inteligência Artificial em Medicina"
+title: "Artificial Intelligence in Healthcare"
 excerpt: "About me"
 author_profile: true
 redirect_from: